XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 a balance between resource (specifically memory) usage, and giving transactions a realistic chance to be processed.
 This exact value was chosen experimentally, and can easily change in the future.
+* *Maximum retries*.
+A transaction in the queue can attempt to apply to the open ledger, but get a retry (`ter`) code up to 10 times, at which point, it will be removed from the queue and dropped.
+The value was chosen to be large enough to allow temporary failures to clear up, but small enough that the queue doesn't fill up with stale transactions which prevent lower fee level, but more likely to succeed, transactions from queuing.
+* *Maximum transactions per account*.
+A single account can have up to 10 transactions in the queue at any given time.
+This is primarily to mitigate the lost cost of broadcasting multiple transactions if one of the earlier ones fails or is otherwise removed from the queue without being applied to the open ledger.
+The value was chosen arbitrarily, and can easily change in the future.
+* *Minimum last ledger sequence buffer*.
+If a transaction has a `LastLedgerSequence` value, and can not be processed into the open ledger, that `LastLedgerSequence` must be at least 2 more than the sequence number of the open ledger to be considered for the queue.
+The value was chosen to provide a balance between letting the user control the lifespan of the transaction, and giving a queued transaction a chance to get processed out of the queue before getting discarded, particularly since it may have dependent transactions also in the queue, which will never succeed if this one is discarded.
 ### `fee` command

 **The `fee` RPC and WebSocket command is still experimental, and may